Frequently Asked Questions

 Only undergraduates with demonstrated financial need are eligible for Subsidized Loans.
 Direct Unsubsidized Loans are available to undergraduate and graduate students; there is no requirement to demonstrate financial need.
 The student financial aid office uses federal regulations to determine the amounts each student may borrow by considering the cost of attendance and other financial aid.

 To find out more about the differences between Federal Direct Subsidized and Unsubsidized Loans, visit the Department of Education's Direct Loan comparison website.

 Even though dropping a class may help your GPA, the SAP policy considers hours dropped with a "W" as "attempted but not successfully completed."
 You are only negatively affected if the total number of hours you drop places you under the required 67% completion rate.

-Financial aid is disbursed at the beginning of each semester, 10 days prior to the first date of classes.
+Financial aid is disbursed at the beginning of each semester, a few days prior to the first day of class.
 Only students who have completed all requirements necessary to disburse funds can expect to receive an aid disbursement during the week that classes begin.
 Generally, the semester's full amount of aid is disbursed at one time.
 A refund is issued only for student's whose financial aid exceeds their bill.

 Please note: Parent PLUS or Graduate PLUS loan applications that did not select the option to authorize loan proceeds to pay of all charges on the student account will not be disbursed until all charges other than tuition, room, and meal plan charges are paid.
 (More information)